 We were fortunate to pick up our 5×10 Deluxe Hiker just under a week before departure.
 That gave us enough time to get it ready and loaded.
 I couldn’t have been more pleased by how it turned out.

 For now, the primary tow vehicle is a Subaru XV Crosstrek.
 The 5×10 Hiker weighs about 960lbs dry, so I wouldn’t want to pull anything bigger with this Subie and its 1500lb towing capacity.
-In case you didn’t catch it, the tube on the roof rack is the Foxwing awning.
+In case you didn’t catch it, the tube on the roof rack is the Foxwing awning (note, the Foxwing has been replaced with the Batwing, which is the same idea, but with some nice functional updates).
 It’s seriously cool, but is sensitive to high winds, since it’s so big.
 I haven’t deployed mine yet, since it’s been so windy.

 I like the look of the white trailer with silver diamond trim.
 It looks super sharp.
 The tongue box was a great add, too.
 It houses the battery and some of the electrical equipment, but there’s also room in there for basic towing/trailering needs like locks to secure the trailer (both while towing and while parked) as well as chocks, leveling blocks, a toolbox with a few potentially useful tools in it, an extension cord for shore power pedestals, outlet tester, and whatnot.
 I’m able to keep those things separate from camping supplies I keep in the galley.